DataVis-Spring2025/DV-Project2/README.md

 [TODO: Include your design sketches and explain the reasoning behind your design choices.]

 ## Discoveries
+While the seismic activities appear to be distributed relatively uniformly across all the tectonic plates, a clear pattern emerges for major earthquakes.
+Earthquakes with magnitudes above 6.0 occur more frequently on the Pacific, Australian, and South American Plates, indicating that these regions experience more severe seismic activity than the others.

-Found that in 2009 Europe went from several small magnitude earthquakes, to a lul, to suddenly a handful of very high magnitude earthquakes.
+Found that in 2009 Europe initially went from several small magnitude earthquakes, to a notable drop in activity, to suddenly a handful of several high-magnitude earthquakes.

+Before the month of march in 2011, there were very few to almost no earthquakes recorded above 5.0 magnitude around Japan.
+However, starting from march, we observed a dramatic spike in activity, with hundreds of earthquakes originating from the east coast of Japan.
+This aligns perfectly with the 2011 Tohoku earthquake, an event that triggered hundreds of aftershocks/quakes.
+This visualization highlights how major earthquakes can lead to prolonged seismic disturbances in affected regions.

+The line chart reveals a distinct pattern in earthquake depths.
+It is noticeable that, regardless of magnitude, most earthquakes occur at a depth of around 10 km, with a secondary peak of around 30 km.
+This suggests that the tectonic movements usually happen in earth's upper crust.

 [TODO: Present some findings you arrive at with your application.]